Found and Lost Pets

 - The cat will be kenneled at the Town Office bay during the week.
 If the cat requires care over the weekend, it will be transported to “Kozy Kennels” east of Innisfail after 3 p.m. on Friday, since the Resort is the Town’s after-hours pet boarding partner.

-- Once the cat has been in custody for the 72-hour period, the Peace Officer will transport it from the Pet Resort to “Alberta Animal Services” in Red Deer for surrender and re-homing.
+- Once the cat has been in custody for the 72-hour period, the Peace Officer will transport it from the Pet Resort to “Companion Animal Outreach Services” in Red Deer for surrender and re-homing.

 Claiming a Pet